JohnD-EE/the-sorrows-and-joys-of-working-in-software/ch9-organisms.md

 The psychological phenomenon in which an individual believes that they have control over events that are actually beyond their control.

 ## Bitcoin as an Organism?
-The idea that the decentralised, self-sustaining network of nodes that make up the Bitcoin network can be thought of as an organism with its own unique characteristics and behaviours
+The idea that the decentralised, self-sustaining network of nodes that make up the Bitcoin network can be thought of as an organism with its own unique characteristics and behaviours.

 ## Morphic Resonance
 The idea that similar systems can influence each other's behaviour across time and space, even if they are not directly connected.